python/cpython/Doc/library/datetime.rst

    and there's no requirement that it mean anything in particular.
 For example, ``"GMT"``, ``"UTC"``, ``"-500"``, ``"-5:00"``, ``"EDT"``, ``"US/Eastern"``, ``"America/New York"`` are all valid replies.
 Return ``None`` if a string name isn't known.
-Note that this is a method rather than a fixed string primarily because some :class:`tzinfo` subclasses will wish to return different names depending on the specific value of *dt* passed, especially if the :class:`tzinfo` class is accounting for daylight time.
+Note that this is a method rather than a fixed string primarily because some :class:`.tzinfo` subclasses will wish to return different names depending on the specific value of *dt* passed, especially if the :class:`.tzinfo` class is accounting for daylight time.

-   The default implementation of :meth:`tzname` raises :exc:`NotImplementedError`.
+   The default implementation of :meth:`.tzname` raises :exc:`NotImplementedError`.

 These methods are called by a :class:`.datetime` or :class:`.time` object, in response to their methods of the same names.
 A :class:`.datetime` object passes itself as the argument, and a :class:`.time` object passes ``None`` as the argument.
-A :class:`tzinfo` subclass's methods should therefore be prepared to accept a *dt* argument of ``None``, or of class :class:`.datetime`.
+A :class:`.tzinfo` subclass's methods should therefore be prepared to accept a *dt* argument of ``None``, or of class :class:`.datetime`.

 When ``None`` is passed, it's up to the class designer to decide the best response.
-For example, returning ``None`` is appropriate if the class wishes to say that time objects don't participate in the :class:`tzinfo` protocols.
+For example, returning ``None`` is appropriate if the class wishes to say that time objects don't participate in the :class:`.tzinfo` protocols.
 It may be more useful for ``utcoffset(None)`` to return the standard UTC offset, as there is no other convention for discovering the standard offset.

-When a :class:`.datetime` object is passed in response to a :class:`.datetime` method, ``dt.tzinfo`` is the same object as *self*. :class:`tzinfo` methods can rely on this, unless user code calls :class:`tzinfo` methods directly.
-The intent is that the :class:`tzinfo` methods interpret *dt* as being in local time, and not need worry about objects in other time zones.
+When a :class:`.datetime` object is passed in response to a :class:`.datetime` method, ``dt.tzinfo`` is the same object as *self*. :class:`.tzinfo` methods can rely on this, unless user code calls :class:`.tzinfo` methods directly.
+The intent is that the :class:`.tzinfo` methods interpret *dt* as being in local time, and not need worry about objects in other time zones.

-There is one more :class:`tzinfo` method that a subclass may wish to override:
+There is one more :class:`.tzinfo` method that a subclass may wish to override:

 .. method:: tzinfo.fromutc(dt)

-   This is called from the default :class:`datetime.astimezone()` implementation.
+   This is called from the default :meth:`.datetime.astimezone` implementation.
 When called from that, ``dt.tzinfo`` is *self*, and *dt*'s date and time data are to be viewed as expressing a UTC time.
-The purpose of :meth:`fromutc` is to adjust the date and time data, returning an equivalent datetime in *self*'s local time.
+The purpose of :meth:`.fromutc` is to adjust the date and time data, returning an equivalent :class:`.datetime` in *self*'s local time.

-   Most :class:`tzinfo` subclasses should be able to inherit the default :meth:`fromutc` implementation without problems.
+   Most :class:`.tzinfo` subclasses should be able to inherit the default :meth:`.fromutc` implementation without problems.
 It's strong enough to handle fixed-offset time zones, and time zones accounting for both standard and daylight time, and the latter even if the DST transition times differ in different years.
-An example of a time zone the default :meth:`fromutc` implementation may not handle correctly in all cases is one where the standard offset (from UTC) depends on the specific date and time passed, which can happen for political reasons.
-The default implementations of :meth:`astimezone` and :meth:`fromutc` may not produce the result you want if the result is one of the hours straddling the moment the standard offset changes.
+An example of a time zone the default :meth:`.fromutc` implementation may not handle correctly in all cases is one where the standard offset (from UTC) depends on the specific date and time passed, which can happen for political reasons.
+The default implementations of :meth:`~.datetime.astimezone` and :meth:`.fromutc` may not produce the result you want if the result is one of the hours straddling the moment the standard offset changes.

-   Skipping code for error cases, the default :meth:`fromutc` implementation acts like::
+   Skipping code for error cases, the default :meth:`.fromutc` implementation acts like::

       def fromutc(self, dt):